 Don’t treat all of the products in your inventory the same way.
-Inventory items will have different demand from your customers as well as varying costs and valuation methods.
-A comprehensive ERP system will show you each SKU’s pricing, inventory levels and lead times.
+Inventory items will have different demands from your customers as well as varying costs and valuation methods.

 34. Use an inventory management system to understand what's really going on

-To help you streamline your logistics and supply chain, you need an inventory management system that gives you complete visibility into stock levels, movement of product, and more.
+To help you streamline your logistics and supply chain, you need a good inventory management system that gives you complete visibility into stock levels, movement of products, and more.

 35. Eliminate data entry errors by scanning barcodes.

-You may have to adjust your inventory management strategies after some planning, but you can't go wrong with checking whether or not you actually have the necessary materials.
-There are plenty of opportunities for mishaps during order fulfilment and receiving; while production gives rise to yield or scrap that must be accounted for as well.
+You may have to adjust your inventory management techniques after some planning, but you can't go wrong with checking whether or not you actually have the necessary materials.
+There are plenty of opportunities for mishaps during order fulfillment and receiving; while production gives rise to yield or scrap that must be accounted for as well.